Reports to: Director of Special Projects

 Established in 1973, Catholics for Choice (CFC) works in the United States and across the world to ensure that all people have access to safe and affordable reproductive health care services and to infuse the organization’s core values into public policy, community life, and Catholic social thinking and teaching.
 Understanding that reproductive freedom is Catholic social justice value, Catholics for Choice works to dismantle religiously based obstructions to abortion care, contraceptive access, and comprehensive health care, particularly because these barriers disproportionately affect people of color, the poor, and the vulnerable.

 Catholics for Choice (CFC) is seeking a hard working and highly motivated undergraduate or graduate student with a passion for archiving materials and reproductive rights to fill a paid internship opening.
-This internship would support our Archiving Committee to process materials of significance to CFC and the reproductive justice movement during the Autumn of 2022 (beginning early September through early December).
+This internship would support our Archiving Committee to process materials of significance to CFC and the reproductive justice movement during the Summer of 2023.
 The ideal candidate will be a reliable team player as well as an independent thinker with great zeal for organizing and preserving materials to CFC and the reproductive rights movement.
 CFC’s work has created correspondence, reports, audio and video recordings, diagrams, photographs, and other documents.
 The archivist intern will help organize, select or eliminate, catalogue and process materials that will be kept for institutional purposes and/or shared with Smith College’s Reproductive Rights Archiving project.

 - Helping identify and assess the archival value of materials;